DaChro/ogh_summerschool_2019/docs/index.md

 ### Dining and Going-Out

-If in one evening you find yourselves not sated by R and drunk with Python there are quite a few places to go for a drink or for dinner in Muenster.
+If in one evening you find yourselves not sated by R and drunk with Python, there are quite a few places to go for a drink or for dinner in Muenster.
 We do not feel qualified to give recommendations about specific restaurants or bars that fit any given taste, so we have instead marked several streets/quarters on the map below that are great spots to go out at night.
 Please note that if you stay late and want to ride the bus, there are different schedules and different routes active at night (starting at around 9 PM and marked with a capital "N", see also [the nighttime route overview](https://www.stadtwerke-muenster.de/fileadmin/stwms/busverkehr/kundencenter/dokumente/netzplaene/MS_NachtNetz_topografisch_2019_04_29.pdf)).
-The journey planner that we have put a link to in
-"Public Transport" accounts for that.
+The journey planner that we have put a link to in "Public Transport" accounts for that.

 ### Excursion